h2oai/h2o-2/h2o-docs/source/tutorial/rf.rst

 #.
 Once data are parsed a horizontal menu appears at the top
    of the screen that displays "Build model using ... ".
-Select *Random Forest* here, or go to the drop-down **Model** menu  and find Random Forest there.
+Select *Random Forest* here, or go to the drop-down **Model** menu and find *Random Forest* there.

 #.
-In the "source" field, enter the .hex key generated during data parsing.
+In the **source** field, enter the .hex key generated during data parsing if it is not already entered.

 #.
-From the "response" drop-down list, select the column to use for the response variable.
+From the drop-down **response** list, select the last column (`C1559`).

 #.
-To exclude an attribute from tree building, select it in the "Ignored columns" section.
+In the **ntrees** field, specify the number of trees to build (in this case, `150`).

 #.
-(For BigData only)Check the "classification" checkbox to use classification or uncheck it to use regression.
+In the **mtries** field, specify the number of features on which the trees will
+   split.
+For this example, enter `1000`.

 #.
-In the "ntrees" field, specify the number of trees to build (in this case, 150).

-#.
-Specify the number of features on which the trees will
-   split in the "mtries" field.
-For this example, use 1000.

-#.
 Specify the maximum distance from root to terminal
-   node in the "max depth" field.
-For the example, use the default values.
+   node in the **max depth** field.
+For the example, use the default value of 20.

 #.
-Make a selection from the drop-down "select stat type" list to choose between split criteria.
-Entropy maximizes information gain, where Gini seeks to isolate the dominant category at each node.
-For this example, select Gini.
+To choose between split criteria, make a selection from the drop-down **select stat type** list.
+Entropy maximizes information gain, while Gini seeks to isolate the dominant category at each node.
+For this example, select **GINI**.

 #.
-To correct unbalanced data, use "balance classes" and "sampling strategy".
+To correct unbalanced data, select a sampling strategy (random) from the drop-down **sampling strategy** list and check the **balance classes** checkbox.
 For this example, use the default values.

 #.
 Specify the proportion of observations sampled when building any given tree in the "sample rate" field.
 The omitted observations are run down the tree, and the classification error rate of that tree is estimated using the error rate from this holdout set.
+For this example, use the default value.

+#.
+To generate the model, click the **Submit** button.
 .. image:: RequestRF1.png
    :width: 90%